GopichandReddyD/VirtualReality_Project2/README.md

 ### Conclusion:

-This project will give us oppurtunity in learning to design virtual spaces.
-Demonstrating an idea using 3D view will be the best part in future.
+This project will give us oppurtunity in learning to design virtual spaces and Demonstrating an idea using 3D view will be the best part in future.